 Abstract This collection includes Isaac T. Hopper's original and photocopied letters and his letterbook.
 Much of the material concerns his bookselling business and the Hicksite separation.
 He relates news of figures central to the controversy, including Elisha Bates, Elias Hicks, and Anna Braithwaite.
 Also included is Hopper's copy of the book, The History of the Life of Thomas Elwood.

 Dates: Majority of material found within 1833-1902 [ 1833-1845]

 Abstract This collection includes the correspondence of Hannah Hurnard and her family, written between Essex, England, and Wilmington, Delaware.
 The letters document the family's emigration to America, their struggles adapting to life there, and finally their return to England.
 Letters between Hannah and her sister, Elizabeth Clark, share family and local news.
 Letters from Mary Thresher relate the activities of Quaker ministers, including Stephen Grellet, Jesse Kersey, and Nathan Hunt.
 The letters...

 Scope and Content note This collection is comprised of a single volume manuscript notebook, with notes related to a disturbance at the Mulberry Street House, when George and Ann Jones held an evening meeting, in 1826.
 According to the first entry, at a meeting of the Monthly Meeting of Friends of Philadelphia, a committee was created for “ascertaining the facts, and enquiring into the cause of the disturbance which occurred in the vicinity of our meeting house a few weeks since.”
 The notebook records the meetings of...

-Scope and Content note This collection is composed of the single volume letterbook of Mary Ann Lloyd and includes correspondence between Daniel Wheeler and his daughter Jane Wheeler, as well as a copy of a letter from Daniel Wheeler to Elias Yarnall, dated 1840.
+Overview The letterbook of Mary Ann Lloyd includes correspondence between Daniel Wheeler and his daughter Jane Wheeler, as well as a copy of a letter from Daniel Wheeler to Elias Yarnall, dated 1840.